 So you want a job or internship in the music industry but you have no experience and everything you want to require seems to require more experience than seems possible.
 Like that entry level job as an assistant that wants 3-5 years of experience.
 Really?

 So what they heck do you do when you have no experience but you need experience to get it (talk about a catch 22!).
 You create your own.
-With some creativity, you can create relevant experience for almost any area of the music industry and doing show will demonstrate that you're motivated, hard-working, and entrepreneurial, making that self-made experience look fantastic on your resume.
+With some creativity, you can create relevant experience for almost any area of the music industry and doing show will demonstrate that you’re motivated, hard-working, and entrepreneurial, making that self-made experience look fantastic on your resume.
 Technology has made access to the music industry easier and more affordable than ever before so take advantage of it and forge your own path.
-Here are some ideas for how to get started:
+Here are some advice for how to get started:

 If you want to be a…